-This document describes the Graduate School's procedures for monitoring satisfactory academic progress of graduate students.
+To describe the Graduate School's procedures for monitoring the satisfactory academic progress of graduate students.

 The Graduate School requires that students maintain a graduate grade-point average (GPA) of 3.00 (on a 4.00 scale) for all graduate courses (excluding research) to receive a degree.
 Many programs impose higher standards.
 Students should check with their program.